Invest in Your Teen

 They blend in with your teen’s smile, making them much less obvious.
 Since ceramic braces are slightly more prone to breakage, and a little costlier than metal braces, they may not be suitable for everyone.

-The Invisalign system is made up of a series of fully customized, clear trays called aligners.
+The Invisalign and Spark systems are made up of a series of fully customized, clear trays called aligners.
 These aligners are nearly invisible and totally removable.

 Made of soft plastic, they provide a more comfortable orthodontic experience, with no friction or abrasions inside your teen’s mouth.